ProjectIgnis/Distribution/README.md

 * git_repo.json: keeps track of the repositories used to download updates, which includes databases, lflists, scripts and other lua files.
 * pics_url.json: keeps track of the repositories used to download pictures, including the arts for Field Spell

+Forbidden/Limited lists now will be read from a `lflists` folder inside of any repository connected.
 ### Parameters:

 #### git_repo.json